JustinStitt/llvm-project/clang/docs/OverflowBehaviorTypes.rst

 Interaction with Command-Line Flags and Sanitizer Special Case Lists
 ====================================================================

-The ``overflow_behavior`` attribute interacts with the ``-ftrapv``, ``-fwrapv``, and the Sanitizer Special Case List (SSCL) by wholly overriding these global flags.
+The ``overflow_behavior`` attribute interacts with sanitizers, ``-ftrapv``, ``-fwrapv``, and Sanitizer Special Case Lists (SSCL) by wholly overriding these global flags.
 The following table summarizes the interactions:

 .. list-table:: Overflow Behavior Precedence
-   :widths: 20 20 20 20
+   :widths: 15 15 15 15 20 15
    :header-rows: 1

    * - Behavior
+     - Default(No Flags)
      - -ftrapv
      - -fwrapv
+     - Sanitizers
      - SSCL
    * - ``overflow_behavior(wrap)``
+     - Wraps
      - No trap
      - Wraps
+     - No report
      - Overrides SSCL
    * - ``overflow_behavior(no_wrap)``
      - Traps
+     - Traps
+     - Traps
-     - No wrap
+     - Reports
      - Overrides SSCL

+It is important to note the distinction between signed and unsigned types.
+For unsigned integers, which wrap on overflow by default, ``overflow_behavior(no_wrap)`` is particularly useful for enabling overflow checks.
+For signed integers, whose overflow behavior is undefined by default, ``overflow_behavior(wrap)`` provides a guaranteed wrapping behavior.

-The ``overflow_behavior`` attribute can be used to override the behavior of entries from :doc:`SanitizerSpecialCaseList`.
+The ``overflow_behavior`` attribute can be used to override the behavior of entries from a :doc:`SanitizerSpecialCaseList`.
 This is useful for allowlisting specific types into overflow instrumentation.

 Promotion Rules